How to integrate SOAP with UiPath

 6. Then simply hit Create button: Naming UiPath process and setting priority

-7. But let's not stop here and Start the process by creating a job right away: Finishing creating UiPath process to get SOAP API Data
+7. But let's not stop here and Start the process by creating a job right away: Finishing creating UiPath process to get SOAP Data

 8. Use the same Production runtime we created before and hit Start: Starting UiPath job